 Now is the time to start making plans for next year and asking yourself where you want to be at the end of next year.
 Now is also the time for many to focus on your swim form because it is your biggest limiter.
 Instead of procrastinating until a week before your 2017 A race or aimlessly doing workout after workout without a plan and a vague hope you will find improvement, please please please put the time in now to do the form analysis and prescribed drills for your specific problems in addition to time in the pool since now is the time when it is ok to have a ratio of form work: intensity: endurance ratio that is closer to 2:3:2.

 In an effort to make this the best, most transformative offseason, you’ve ever had, I have been looking for some resources to help you out.
-Below you will find Six books and a podcast that I highly recommend and have been transformative for both my mind and body.
+Below you will find Six inspirational triathlon books and a podcast for beginners that I highly recommend and have been transformative for both my mind and body.
 None of these authors have asked for our endorsement or paid us large sums of cash to get on this selective list.
 Rather they are great resources that stand out to me as the best, so let’s begin:

 “Ego is the Enemy” and “The Obstacle is the Way” by Ryan Holiday